Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

-Welcome to another day of the mundane, another day in the world of the worldly.
-It is the world of the ordinary and all the worlds of circumstance and happenstance that fill our days.
+Welcome to another day of the mundane, another day in the world of the worldly, the world of the ordinary, and all the worlds of circumstance and happenstance that fill our days.
 We may sometimes have an inkling that there is more than this, but we tend to believe that it is separate from us, something beyond.
 Perhaps there is something better out there, something we may often sense, but only sometimes experience.

 "This is the day the Lord has made; let us rejoice and be glad in it."

 This is about today, and in the way it can be lived.
 Some of us may not always be in a rejoicing mood when that early morning alarm sounds telling us that it is time to get going, but as we wake and wonder what kind of day it is going to be, it would not be very difficult to wonder also what kind of miracles are possible today and what good things are coming our way.
 What are we going to do to lighten the loads of others and help them smile?
 By lightening their loads, we lighten our own.
 By bringing joy to others, we bring joy into the world.
 This is the kind of work we can look forward to, rising with enthusiasm, expecting all things good.

 Through caring and understanding, being cheerful and kind, we tap into the miraculous and pour out joy.
 And this joy enhances the many mundane tasks that we need to perform throughout the day.
 When we brighten someone's day, we all feel good.
 We recognize and gladly accept any cheer and kindness that may be directed our way, increasing and expanding those good feelings.
 We turn frowns into smiles and provide relief to small hurts.
 When we are doing these things, we are preforming small miracles.
 And thank God for small miracles.
 We are thankful and pleased for this day and for our ability to be joyful.
 With humility and cheer, we accept and appreciate any little miracle that we receive or witness.
 And we acknowledge any little good thing we see going on around us, as we begin to open the door that separates the miraculous and the mundane.